S4 method for class 'GRanges,GRanges'

 This function uses the width distribution of the 'test' ranges (i.e. x) to randomly sample a set of ranges with matching width from the ranges provided in y.
 The width distribution will clearly be exact when a set of fixed-width ranges is passed to x, whilst random sampling may yield some variability when matching ranges of variable width.

-When both x and y are GRanges objects, they are implcitly assumed to both represent similar ranges, such as those overlapping a promoter or enhancer.
+When both x and y are GRanges objects, they are implicitly assumed to both represent similar ranges, such as those overlapping a promoter or enhancer.
 When passing two GRangesList objects, both objects are expected to contain ranges annotated as belonging to key features, such that the list elements in y must encompass all elements in x.
 For example if x contains two elements named 'promoter' and 'intron', y should also contain elements named 'promoter' and 'intron' and these will be sampled as matching ranges for the same element in x.
 If elements of x and y are not named, they are assumed to be in matching order.

 The default behaviour is to assume that randomly-generated ranges are for iteration, and as such, ranges are randomly formed in multiples of the number of 'test' ranges provided in x.
 The column iteration will be added to the returned ranges.
 Placing any number into the n_total argument will instead select a total number of ranges as specified here.
 In this case, no iteration column will be included in the returned ranges.